-Speech recognition and RFID are alternatives to bar codes for accurate data entry, and have several advantages for cold environments.
+Speech recognition and RFID are alternatives to barcodes for accurate data entry, and have several advantages for cold environments.

 Speech recognition terminals are worn on a belt or shoulder holster, rather than carried, and can be worn under a coat.
 Terminals worn under coats aren't exposed to the temperatures cold enough to cause problems.

 RFID is advantageous because it requires no line of sight for data entry.
-Therefore, the condensation that can plague bar code readers is not a factor.
-Condensation frequently occurs after pallets are shrinkwrapped, which makes it extremely difficult to read bar code labels under the wrapping.
+Therefore, the condensation that can plague barcode readers is not a factor.
+Condensation frequently occurs after pallets are shrink-wrapped, which makes it difficult for some laser barcode devices to read labels under the wrapping.
 RFID is a good option for identifying cases and pallets after the shrink-wrap process.